Azure/azure-policy/README.md

 - Microsoft.ServiceBus/namespaces/topics/subscriptions/rules

 Work to increase the scale that policy can be performantly applied to resource types is in progress.
 Planned availability date is not yet determined.

+### Indexed Resource types always non-complaint to tagging policies

+There are some resource types that even though are indexed, do not support Tagging Policies.
+Here are the list of those with issue:
+* Master SQL DB
+* Microsoft.alertsmanagement/smartdetectoralertrules
+* Microsoft.AnalysisServices/servers (Cannot use periods '.')
+* Microsoft.compute/virtualmachines/extensions
+* Microsoft.DataMigration
+* Microsoft.DBforPostgreSQL/servers
+* Microsoft.Insights/actiongroups
+* Microsoft.Insights/activitylogalerts
+* Microsoft.Insights/alertrules
+* Microsoft.Insights/autoscalesettings
+* Microsoft.Insights/components
+* Microsoft.Insights/guestDiagnosticSettings
+* Microsoft.Insights/metricalerts (All tags will be automatically lowercased)
+* Microsoft.Logic/workflows
+* Microsoft.Netowork/trafficManagerProfiles/heatmapps
+* Microsoft.Network/frontdoors
+* Microsoft.Network/networkWatchers
+* Microsoft.Network/networkWatchers/flowLogs
+* Microsoft.Network/trafficManagerProfiles/ (Does not support spaces ' ')
+* Microsoft.offazure/vmwaresites
+* Microsoft.OperationsManagement/solutions
+* Microsoft.Portal/dashboards (All tags will be automatically lowercased)
+* Microsoft.Sql/virtualClusters
+* Microsoft.Web/certificates (Does not support numbers)

+To add one to the list please add it in this UserVoice Item: [here](https://feedback.azure.com/forums/915958-azure-governance/suggestions/34052803-azure-policy-indexed-mode-policies-pick-up-resou)